External Advisory Committee

 A panel of five recent graduates spoke about their research:

 Alumni and others attended.
 Current student staffed the welcome desk.
 There was a lively exchange of questions and answers during the session followed by a reception for further, informal discussion.
-Thomas Köhler served as the project officer.
+The program published the abstracts of all theses from 2014.